corestoreio/caddy-esi/README.md

 - Querying multiple backend server parallel and concurrent.
 - Coalesce multiple incoming requests into one single request to a backend server
-- Forwarding and returning of HTTP headers from backend servers
+- Forwarding and returning (todo) of HTTP headers from backend servers
 - Query multiple backend servers sequentially as a fall back mechanism
-- Query multiple backend servers parallel and use the first returned result and discard other responses
+- Query multiple backend servers parallel and use the first returned result and discard other responses, an obvious race condition. (todo)
 - Support for NoSQL Server to query a key and simply display its value
-- Variables support based on Cookie or Request parameters
+- Variables support based on Server, Cookie, Header or GET/POST form parameters
 - Error handling and fail over.
 Either display a text from a string or a static file content when a backend server is unavailable.
+- If an HTTP/S backend request takes longer than the specified timeout, flip the source URL into an XHR request or an HTTP2 push. (todo)
-- No full ESI support
+- No full ESI support, if desired use a scripting language ;-)
 - Supports Go >= 1.8

 ## High level overview